 Private prayer is important in the life of the believer.
 It is a time to connect with God.
 To pour out your heart without concern about what others might think.
-A time to make confession of sin.
+A time to confess sin.
 To work through tough decisions.
 The occasions for private prayer are many and varied.
 It is an important practice for the believer.
 Without spending time alone with God, you will never really get to know him.

 But there are also many occasions recorded in the Scripture where the prayer is very public.
 Solomon’s prayer at the dedication of the temple is an example.
 Jesus’ prayer with his disciples in the upper room is another.
 Paul’s prayers for the churches may have been uttered privately but were shared publicly in his writings.

 Public prayer is really a corporate affair.
 When I pray publicly, I am expressing prayer on behalf of those assembled together with me.
 My prayer is their prayer.
 Public prayer within the body of Christ is important.
 It unites us together as we approach God.
 And it enables others who may not have the words to express what they feel.

 Public prayer in a community or political gathering is different than public prayer within the church.
-Within the church we are united in our relationship to God.
+Within the church, we are united in our relationship with God.
 But that is not true in other gatherings.
-On those occasions we might ask God’s blessing on, and guidance in, our meeting.
+On those occasions we might ask for God’s blessing on, and guidance in, our meeting.
 But it would be inappropriate to do much more than that.